 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; chest pain; decreased urination; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; mouth inflammation or sores; muscle pain, weakness, or cramping; severe or persistent headache or dizziness; severe or persistent nausea, vomiting, diarrhea, or stomach pain; severe or persistent tiredness or weakness; shortness of breath; swelling of the ankles, feet, hands, or legs; symptoms of liver problems (eg, dark urine, flu-like symptoms, itching, loss of appetite, pale stools, severe stomach pain, yellowing of the skin or eyes); tremor; unusual bruising or bleeding; vaginal bleeding.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; chest pain; decreased urination; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; mental or mood changes; mouth inflammation or sores; muscle aches, pain, spasms, weakness, or cramping; nosebleeds; seizures; severe or persistent headache or dizziness; severe or persistent nausea, vomiting, diarrhea, or stomach pain; severe or persistent tiredness or weakness; shortness of breath; sluggishness; swelling of the ankles, feet, hands, arms, or legs; tremor; unusual bruising or bleeding; vaginal bleeding.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Noxafil suspension:

 Store Noxafil suspension at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Do not freeze.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Noxafil suspension out of the reach of children and away from pets.